The Perfect 10-Day Scotland Itinerary: Highlands & Islands

 We got weirdly lucky and, after we stopped for a bit in town for some souvenirs, walked back out to our car and there was the train passing us!
 My little nephew has watched my mom’s video of the “choo choo” about 47 million times… 🙂

 You might also like: 13 Cool Souvenir Ideas To Pick Up While Traveling

 Speaking of Harry Potter…if you’re up there taking in the view of the Jacobite Train on the Glenfinnan Viaduct, TURN AROUND.
 Yep, this view should look kind of familiar too if you’re a fan.

 You’re looking at Loch Shiel, a piece of Glen Coe that was also used in filming some of the Harry Potter movies.
 In fact, it’s one of the two lochs used for filming the movies over the course of the series (you can read more about this and other locations here).
 There are quite a lot of (gorgeous, scenic) places in this area that were used in filming.

+Now we’re getting to what was probably my favorite part of our entire Scotland itinerary.
 After leaving this area, we headed along a super windy road and finally got to Lochaline, then took the ferry over to Fishnish, on the Isle of Mull.